dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-resources.md

 project or a system administrator.
 The specified creator must also have permission to create resources of that class in that project.

-In addition to the creation date, in the body of the request, it is possible to specify a custom IRI for a resource through the `@id` attribute which will then be assigned to the resource; otherwise the resource will get a unique random IRI.
+In addition to the creation date, in the body of the request, it is possible to specify a custom IRI (of @ref:[Knora IRI](knora-iris.md#iris-for-data) form) for a resource through the `@id` attribute which will then be assigned to the resource; otherwise the resource will get a unique random IRI.
 Similarly, it is possible to assign a custom IRI to the values using their `@id` attributes; if not given, random IRIs will be assigned to the values.
 An optional custom UUID of a value can also be given by adding `knora-api:valueHasUUID`.